leanardiles/fit-journal/README.md

 - **Intent:** Actions dispatched to ViewModels via sealed classes
 - **Reducer:** Pure functions transform state deterministically (e.g. `homeScreenReducer`)

+### Jinja2 Templating (Web)
+The web frontend uses Jinja2 server-side templating served by FastAPI.
+All pages extend `base.html` which includes the shared header and sidebar partial (`partials/sidebar.html`).
+This means the sidebar is defined in one place and automatically included in all pages — no duplication.
+The active nav item is highlighted via a Jinja2 conditional passed from each route.

 ## Testing